LeandervanAarde26/FinFinder/README.md

 *   Decorations, Utilities and Tanks
     * View in which of the prebuilts this item can be used.

-### Search Products
-Looking for a specific product?
-Fika has a searchbar that allows users to search for any available product that Fika has on the website.

 ### Filter and search
 Seeing as the inventory is quite large, users hold the ability to filter their inventory based on the category (fish, decorations, utilities).
 They can also search their tanks in the My tanks section.